 Works by David Best, FoldHaus Art Collective, Aaron Taylor Kuffner, HYBYCOZO (Yelena Filipchuk and Serge Beaulieu), Christopher Schardt, and Leo Villareal will remain on view through January 21, 2019.

 No Spectators: Beyond the Renwick will be presented in the surrounding neighborhood through December 2018.

 No Spectators: The Art of Burning Man is organized by the Renwick Gallery of the Smithsonian American Art Museum.
-The Renwick Gallery especially thanks colleagues from the Burning Man Project, a nonprofit public benefit corporation, for their close collaboration and assistance throughout the preparation of this exhibition.
+The Renwick Gallery especially thanks colleagues from Burning Man Project, a nonprofit public benefit corporation, for their close collaboration and assistance throughout the preparation of this exhibition.

 Intel has provided generous financial and in-kind support as the lead sponsor of the exhibition.
-Additional financial support has been provided by the Carolyn Small Alper Exhibitions Fund, Anonymous, Sarah and Richard Barton, the Bentley Foundation, the Diane and Norman Bernstein Foundation, The Bronner Family, the Elizabeth Broun Curatorial Endowment, the James F. Dicke Family Endowment, Ed Fries, the James Renwick Alliance, Nion McEvoy, Bobby Sarnoff, Albert H. Small, Myra and Harold Weiss, and Kelly Williams and Andrew Forsyth.
+Additional financial support has been provided by: the Carolyn Small Alper Exhibitions Fund, Anonymous, Sarah and Richard Barton, the Bently Foundation, the Diane and Norman Bernstein Foundation, The Bronner Family, the Elizabeth Broun Curatorial Endowment, the James F. Dicke Family Endowment, Ed Fries, Ping Fu, the James Renwick Alliance, Nion McEvoy, Debbie Frank Petersen, Bobby Sarnoff, Albert H. Small, Myra and Harold Weiss, and Kelly Williams and Andrew Forsyth.

-No Spectators: Beyond the Renwick, an installation of outdoor sculptures and related programming in the neighborhood, is made possible by a collaboration with the Golden Triangle Business Improvement District and support from Lyft.
+No Spectators: Beyond the Renwick, an installation of outdoor sculptures and related programming in the Golden Triangle neighborhood, is made possible by a collaboration with the Golden Triangle Business Improvement District and support from Lyft.